yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 > **Note** If the _Environment variables_ field is not available, it can be added via _Modify options_ menu on the _Rub/Debug Configurations_ dialog (Alt + E).

-Then close the dialog and run the application.
+Then close the dialog and run the application (if _Lombok requires enabled annotation processing_ dialog appears click _Enable annotation processing_ button).

 <br/>